How The Zero Waste Movement Is Changing The Market Via Innovation And Inspiration

 PATCH, a compostable and vegan alternative to traditional bandaids, is a shining example of where we hope sustainable products are headed.
 PATCH strips are 100% compostable, and the company is 100% transparent about what goes into them.

 Reusables are becoming easier to find as well.
-A recent innovation (that’s still on preorder) is Last Swab, an alternative to single use cotton swabs.
+A recent innovation is Last Swab, an alternative to single use cotton swabs.
 Increasing numbers of Zero Waste Beauty Brands are providing their products in refillable glass or tin containers.
 And their refills?
 Those often come in 100% compostable packages.

 Of course, there are many other examples!
-We do product roundups regularly to help you make zero waste swaps without much hassle.
+We regularly write guides on the best zero waste swaps without much hassle.
 Our main point is this: thanks to demand, new waste free products and packaging are being invented every year.

 BUYING IN BULK IS GETTING TRENDY AND THERE ARE STORES FOR IT